miguelpinia/load-balancing-algorithms/README.md

 # Load balancing algorithms

-There are many algorithms for load-balancing in multiprocessor.
+There are many algorithms for load-balancing in multiprocessors.
 In this repository we'll implement the next algorithms:

 * Spanning Tree with SIMPLE methodology